Siralde/LibraryWebAppServer/README.md

 Server side of a Managing Libraries Web App, developed with Node.js, Mongoose and MongoDB

 Steps:
-  Iniciate the database, use the command line: mongod Iniciate the Server Site:
+  Iniciate the database, use the command line: mongod <br />
+  Iniciate the Server Site:

     The default method